wearetriple/dotnet-defaults/NETDefault/UnitTestingWithNUnit&Moq/UnitTesting.md

 - Test names should contain the _When...ItShould()_ pattern
 - We use the _Arrange_, _Act_, _Assert_ pattern to structure our tests and keep them consistent.
 - _Assert_ is part of the NUnit Framework, which we use to validate our subject.
+- _Verify_ is part of Moq and can be used on mocks to verify that a method was called with certain parameters.
+In our example, we use it to verify that the _LogError_ method was called with a certain message.
+This is useful in scenarios where we want to test known side effect of our behavior under test.

 - ### Service.cs